pixeltrix/steering/README.md

 ### 1.2.0

-* Added 'registerPartial' option to 'compile_to_file' method, which adds JS code to register Handlebars template as partial too. *Daniel Demmel*
+* The `compile_to_file` method now takes an options hash which takes the following options:

+  `:extension` - the extension of the file to which the template is compiled `:partial`   - register the template as a partial with Handlebars

+  *Daniel Demmel*

-* 'render' method now takes 'extra' argument which is passed on to 'context_for'.
-This can be used to pass precompiled partials or helpers to the ExecJS context. *Daniel Demmel*
+* The `render` method now takes `extra` argument which is passed on to `context_for`.
+  This can be used to pass precompiled partials or helpers to the ExecJS context.

+  *Daniel Demmel*

 ### 1.1.1